operator-framework/josdk-webhooks/docs/README.md

 ### End-To-End Tests

-The goal of the end-to-end tests is to test the framework in a production like environment, but also works as an executable documentation to guide developers how to deploy and configure the target service.
+The goal of the end-to-end tests is to test the framework in a production-like environment, but also works as an executable documentation to guide developers how to deploy and configure the target service.

 The [end-to-end tests](https://github.com/java-operator-sdk/admission-controller-framework/blob/main/samples/quarkus/src/test/java/io/javaoperatorsdk/webhook/sample/QuarkusWebhooksE2E.java)